 I am fortunate to have excellent colleagues to work with, both within the School and across the University.
-Fellow political ecologists sustain a lively research culture within the School, and our efforts are supported by a number of scholars elsewhere at UVic who share an interest in all things political ecological.
-I have also enjoyed productive collaborations within the School but beyond the boundaries of political ecology (see for example “Fish Farms and Neoliberalism: Salmon Aquaculture in British Columbia,” co-authored with John Volpe), and anticipate more of these in future.
+Fellow political ecologists sustain a lively research culture within the School, and our efforts are supported by a number of scholars elsewhere at UVic who share similar interests.

 My energy literacy has been developed largely in conversation with colleagues at the Institute for Integrated Energy Systems, an enormously welcoming focal point for research on sustainability in/and energy systems.
 Likewise the Cultural, Social and Political Thought Graduate Program is a hotbed for innovative work, consistently attracting excellent students who work hard to foster a politically-engaged intellectual community.